California State Military Department

 Section One of the Seventh Article of California's first Constitution, enacted in 1850, stated, "The Legislature shall provide by law for organizing and disciplining the militia."
 In the next thirty years, this one sentence allowed Californians to form well over three hundred state sponsored local militia units.
 These units were as diverse as the new states' population.
 Usually formed either from men with a common ethnic or professional background, they were patterned after units of the United States Army, or on European models such as Zouaves, Jaegers, Lancers or Hussars.

 The Sacramento Hussars were organized in 1859 as an independent cavalry company, composed entirely of residents of German.descent from the city of Sacramento [1].
 Modeled after the light-horse armies in Europe their uniforms followed the same patterns and the Hussars were especially noticeable for their fine horses and showy trappings [2].
 On March 3, 1860, because of their extremely colorful appearance, the Hussars were called upon to form a mounted escort for the first Pony Express rider to reach Sacramento [3].
 Officered by a Captain, First Lieutenant, Second Lieutenant, and a Third Lieutenant the original strength was 26 men but that was soon raised to a maximum of 62 [4].
-On June 11, 1863 the Hussars were mustered into the service of the State, as an unattached company of the 4th
+On June 11, 1863 the Hussars were mustered into the service of the State, as an unattached company of the 4th Brigade, California National Guard; remaining so until 1874 when they voted to again become an independent military company, as the state reduced the company's allowance from $100.00 to $35.00 per month [5].
+The company was mustered out of the Guard August 21, 1874 [6].

 The Plate shows the Hussars in the dress uniforms worn in the 1870's as they appear in one of the few photographs extant [7].
 The officer on horseback is Captain August Heilbron, then Captain of the Hussars.
 The building is the Knickerbocker Engine Company #5 where the Hussars had their armory in 1877 [8].
 Running down the sides of the hall was a double saddle and bridal rack constructed in the most approved style.
 The saddles, bridles and all the trappings that went to make up a cavalry company presented a sight that won the admiration of all who visited the armory [9].
 The uniforms were procured in Germany from a dealer in New York at a cost of $150.00 each for enlisted and $400.00 for officers [10].
 As officers uniforms were not allowed to be duplicated in Germany (unless the recipient was a German officer) all dolmans (tunics) were enlisted types.
-Officer uniform coats were red with gold braid and the trousers were dark grey worn tucked into the boots [11].
+Officer uniform coats were red with gold braid and the trousers were dark gray worn tucked into the boots [11].
 Each man provided his own horse and equipment which represented a considerable sum for those days [12].
 The Pelisse (short outer jacket) was not worn.
 The Busby (hat) was of black dyed fur with red bag and the brushes red and white.
 When the company was formed, boots were red with yellow trim but were later replaced, as they wore out, with regulation yellow-piped black cavalry boots [13].
 Rank insignia was as indicated by U.S. Army regulations prescribed for cavalry, the officers wearing the regulation shoulder knots of the 1870's as shown in the original photograph.
 The Sergeants rank is indicated by the disc on his collar and the narrow shoulder straps.
 Enlisted cartridge box, belts and straps were white leather [14].
 Horse equipments were privately purchased from U.S. manufacturers as were sabertaches, sabers, officer dress belts and buckles.

 After being mustered out of the service the Hussars remained for many years an independent military organization.
 Aside from being a military company the Hussars were also a benevolent organization, caring for the sick and burying the dead [15].
 This company was always given the place of honor when they went on parade, as they did on all national holidays and state and city celebrations.